Christmas in Italy

 Enjoy the Natale in Arena

-Held usually between December to January, the Natale in Arena, Verona started in 1983 where visitors could enjoy more than 400 nativity Scenes in the illuminated arena.
+Held usually between December to January, the Natale in Arena, Verona started in 1983 where visitors could enjoy more than 400 Nativity Scenes in the illuminated arena.
 A large sculpted star also graces the event extending from the arena into the Piazza Bar, where musical performances, markets and events are held for the visitors’ entertainment.
+Among Italy's top Christmas events, do not miss a chance to include this arena in your itinerary.

 Be a part of the Festa Di Santa Lucia